tpietruszka/rate_limited/README.md

 The following arguments are required:
 - `function` - the function to be called
 - `resources` - a list of `Resource` objects, describing the rate limits you have (see examples below)
-- `max_concurrent` - the maximum number of requests to be executed in parallel

 Important optional arguments:
 - `max_retries` - the maximum number of retries for a single request (default: 5)
+- `max_concurrent` - the maximum number of requests to be executed in parallel (default: 64)
 - `validation_function` - a function that validates the response and returns `True` if it is valid (e.g. conforms to the schema you expect).
 If not valid, the request will be retried.